Does anybody know the name of this doll? I just bought it yesterday from a second hand store. The back of her neck says: Geppeddo 949/1,050-00.

 You can always check out doll forums and place pictures for identification but please, only show one doll in each picture/question because it becomes too confusing and less people will try to help.

 This company makes millions of these dolls each year because they actually mass-produce the dolls.
 It is so hard to find the exact doll your are looking for and let alone the name of the doll.
 I know many people try to contact the company for more information but the company never seems to answer them back.
+Your only hope to find out the name of your doll is to watch the eBay auctions or dolls for sale and look for your doll online.
+I am so sorry but this is almost impossible to tell you the name of this doll.
+Maybe another person here might know the name and can help you out but I searched for a long time and never ran across this doll at all.

 You do not state the size of your doll so doing research is really a 'guessing game' as all dolls come in different sizes and each company may make dolls in every size - 5" to 32" or more.